matplotlib/matplotlib/doc/api/api_changes.rst

 ================

 * The following items that were deprecated in version 1.2 or earlier have now been removed completely.
-Use the following mapping to update your code:

     - The Qt 3.x backends (`qt` and `qtagg`) have been removed in favor of the Qt 4.x backends (`qt4` and `qt4agg`).